MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ### Clean up unused resources in the secondary region

-Clean up resources in the resource group named `jboss-eap-cluster-westus-gzh032124` that are not used and are going to be replicated by Azure Site Recovery service in the primary region later.
-This may seem wasteful, but this approach ensures the secondary resource group has the identical configuration to the primary.
-A production grade solution would use additional infrastructure-as-code technologies to ensure identical configuration, but that is beyond the scope of this article.
+Use the following steps to clean up resources in the resource group named `jboss-eap-cluster-westus-gzh032124` that aren't used and are going to be replicated by Azure Site Recovery service in the primary region later.
+This approach might seem wasteful, but it ensures that the secondary resource group has the identical configuration to the primary.
+A production grade solution would use more infrastructure-as-code technologies to ensure identical configuration, but that's beyond the scope of this article.

 [!INCLUDE [ha-dr-for-jboss-cleanup-unused-resource.md](includes/ha-dr-for-jboss-steps-cleanup-unused-resource.md)]